 Rabbit and Guinea Pig Cohabitation

 In general, guinea pigs get along well with rabbits.
-The rabbit protects his friend, lies down next to him, gives him kisses.
+The rabbit protects his friend, lies down next to him, and gives him kisses.
 However, your rabbit may suddenly lose his temper and start biting your guinea pig without warning.
 This is due to the rabbit’s temperament and that the guinea pig sometimes tends to be too clingy, which can annoy your rabbit.

 Cat and Guinea Pig Cohabitation

-Due to its size, the cat initially considers the guinea pig to be prey.
+Due to its size, the cat may initially consider the guinea pig to be prey.
 He could give it a scratch and seriously injure it.
 But when raised together from a young age, cats and guinea pigs get along pretty well.
 However, guinea pigs kept on a balcony or in the yard should always be protected from cats, as seeing them running around can trigger the cat’s hunting instincts.

 Dog and Guinea Pig Cohabitation